TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Python includes a number of default finders and importers.
 The first one knows how to locate built-in modules, and the second knows how to locate frozen modules.
-A third default finder searches an :term:`import path` for modules.
-The :term:`import path` is a list of locations that may name file system paths or zip files.
+A third default finder searches an :term:`agiza path` for modules.
+The :term:`agiza path` is a list of locations that may name file system paths or zip files.
 It can also be extended to search for any locatable resource, such as those identified by URLs.

-The import machinery is extensible, so new finders can be added to extend the range and scope of module searching.
+The agiza machinery is extensible, so new finders can be added to extend the range and scope of module searching.

 Finders do not actually load modules.
-If they can find the named module, they return a :dfn:`module spec`, an encapsulation of the module's import-related information, which the import machinery then uses when loading the module.
+If they can find the named module, they return a :dfn:`module spec`, an encapsulation of the module's import-related information, which the agiza machinery then uses when loading the module.

-The following sections describe the protocol for finders and loaders in more detail, including how you can create and register new ones to extend the import machinery.
+The following sections describe the protocol for finders and loaders in more detail, including how you can create and register new ones to extend the agiza machinery.

 .. versionchanged:: 3.4
    In previous versions of Python, finders returned :term:`loaders <loader>` directly, whereas now they return module specs which *contain* loaders.
-   Loaders are still used during import but have fewer responsibilities.
+   Loaders are still used during agiza but have fewer responsibilities.

 Import hooks
 ------------

 .. index::
-   single: import hooks
+   single: agiza hooks
    single: meta hooks
    single: path hooks
    pair: hooks; import
    pair: hooks; meta
    pair: hooks; path

-The import machinery is designed to be extensible; the primary mechanism for this are the *import hooks*.
-There are two types of import hooks: *meta hooks* and *import path hooks*.
+The agiza machinery is designed to be extensible; the primary mechanism for this are the *agiza hooks*.
+There are two types of agiza hooks: *meta hooks* and *agiza path hooks*.

-Meta hooks are called at the start of import processing, before any other import processing has occurred, other than :data:`sys.modules` cache look up.
+Meta hooks are called at the start of agiza processing, before any other agiza processing has occurred, other than :data:`sys.modules` cache look up.
 This allows meta hooks to override :data:`sys.path` processing, frozen modules, or even built-in modules.
 Meta hooks are registered by adding new finder objects to :data:`sys.meta_path`, as described below.